Dr Aaron Sigauke

 Grant from the Advanced Research Training Seminars (ARTS): Participation at the Seminar on Large-scale International Data sets for Research in Educational and Developmental Psychology: Humboldt University, Berlin, Germany.

-Various Grants and Bursaries for participation at conferences: University of New England (NSW, Australia); University of Aberdeen (UK), British Educational Research Association (BERA), Scottish Educational Research Association (SERA) and the International Development Education Association of Scotland (IDEAS).
+Various Grants and Bursaries for Research Network Projects, Global Education Research Project and participation at conferences: University of New England (NSW, Australia); University of Aberdeen (UK), British Educational Research Association (BERA), Scottish Educational Research Association (SERA) and the International Development Education Association of Scotland (IDEAS).

 Invitational key-note lectures